 The Neurobiology of Aggression in Slave-Maker Ants

-Ants live in large colonies and in order to maintain the social cohesion of their society, they use a chemical recognition code.
+Ants live in large colonies, and to maintain the social cohesion of their society, they use a chemical recognition code.
 Slave-maker ants are social parasites that are able to exploit this chemical code and use it for their own advantage.
 More specifically, it is believed that slave-maker ants enter neighboring colonies with the purpose of stealing their brood and raising them as slaves.
-To do so, slave-maker ants use a chemical substance (an allomone) which causes intra-nestmate aggression and agitation.
-Amid the chaos, they will expel the adult members of the colony and replenish their own work force.
+To do so, slave-maker ants use a chemical substance (an allomone) that causes intra-nestmate aggression and agitation.
+Amid the chaos, they expel the adult members of the colony and replenish their own work force.
 This project will explore the slave-raiding behavior and the host behavioral responses to the allomone.
 In addition, using two-photon calcium imaging, we will explore the neural basis of aggression, nestmate recognition, and alarm processing in the ant brain.

 The Biology of Mammalian Taste

 We use the taste system as a model for our studies of brain function, because it provides a powerful platform to dissect the processing of sensory information, from detection at the periphery to perception in the brain.
 In addition, the sense of taste is exquisitely modulated by the internal state of the organism (e.g., hunger, satiety, expectation, emotion), thus it serves as a rich model to explore multisensory integration.

 Our research of the past few years has focused on identifying the receptors and cells for sweet, umami, bitter, sour, salty, and carbonation and, in the process, defining the logic of taste coding at the periphery.
 Currently, we are continuing our work on the periphery, but we also study how taste is represented in the brain and how the information is used to guide actions and behaviors.